Array Parser

 Categories:

 Consider entering the lattice vectors tag.
 All of the below are valid syntax.
-The parser excepts delimiters: line break, semi-colon, comma, space, where line break takes highest position.
+The parser expects delimiters: line break, semi-colon, comma, space, where line break takes highest position.
 If only one delimiter is present, the result will be a vector, while two delimiters yields a matrix, etc.

 lattice_vectors: